spiral/docs/http/input.md

 dump($input->remoteAddress());
 ```

-## InputBags are immutable, InputManager not
+## InputBags are immutable but InputManager is service
 Write about it.